www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 }
 ```

-Create a new application for this candidate to the given job.
+Create a new application for this candidate or prospect.
+If a prospect, this will add a new candidate application to the given job on their profile, this will not convert their existing prospect application into a candidate application.

 ### HTTP Request